kvchen/BERC-automated-finance-tracker/README.md

 ## FAQ

 * I see duplicate entries in the Payables tab.
 How do I get rid of them?
     * To fix this, you need to find the difference between the two entries (the difference might be small).
-Make sure the entry in the Google reimbursement form matches up exactly with that in the Excel spreadsheet.
+You'll need to change the entry in the Google reimbursement form to match up exactly with the original entry in the Excel spreadsheet.

 ### Modification